 Accepting – Only then will you understand the significance of the SOS.

 Proactive – Only then can you help address the SOS before its alert switches off.

 Optimistic – Only then can there be hope that the SOS has been heard and will get the desired relief.

 Sensitive – Only then will the SOS make itself heard again the next time you are needed.

 Befriend your own mind and keep yourself connected with those you care about.
-You will then be able to hear the whispering SOS, resonate in any conversation – Even on the dinner table.
+Share a bit of yourself with others and you will then be able to hear the whispering SOS, resonate in any conversation – Even on the dinner table.